Laurence Donovan

-Laurence L. Donovan (July 1885–March 11, 1948) was an American pulp fiction writer who wrote nine Doc Savage novels between November 1935 and July 1937.
+Laurence L. Donovan (July 1885 – March 11, 1948) was an American pulp fiction writer best known for writing nine Doc Savage novels.

 Doc Savage, Vol. VI, No. 3, Murder Melody (Nov 1935) The sky over the Northwest is filled with strange floating men playing a weird melody of death.